-Olivia Newton-John Cancels Upcoming Appearances After Reports Cancer Has Spread
+Olivia Newton-John Cancels Upcoming Appearances After Reports Her Cancer Has Spread

 “Olivia is doing great!
 She just wrapped up promotions for the 40th anniversary of Grease and she was feeling so well, she was dancing with John Travolta!” the pal allegedly told Closer.

-The New Daily reported that on August 13, the four-time Grammy winner tweeted that she was “excited to see everyone” at her ‘In Conversation’ gigs in Melbourne and Sydney that were scheduled for September.
+The New Daily reported that on August 13, the four-time Grammy winner tweeted that she was “excited to see everyone” at her “In Conversation” gigs in Melbourne and Sydney that were scheduled for September.

 Newton-John was due to speak on stage with journalist Ray Martin, in what the show’s promoter Lateral Events described as Newton-John “re-living her extraordinary life.”